 By Ryan Yuhas, Director of Federal Government Relations at UPMC

-The 340B drug pricing program helps hospitals care for vulnerable patients in some of the most underserved areas of the country — and new cuts to the program could pass increased costs from the hospitals to the consumer.
+The 340B drug pricing program helps hospitals care for vulnerable patients in some of the most underserved areas of the country.
+But new cuts to the program could pass increased costs from hospitals to consumers.

 Learn more about what this program is and why it matters to you and your community.